Church School Distinctiveness

 We celebrated our Harvest Festival together with a service in All Saints Church.
 We also collected food items which have been donated to the Sleaford Larder.

-Thank you to the Open the Book team for leading a super collective worship about perseverance on Tuesday 26 June 2018.
+Thank you to the Open the Book team who regularly come into school to lead super collective worships.

 Thank you to everyone who joined us for our Easter Church services on Tuesday 27 March 2018.